Dessagn/redux_weather/README.md

 There are two methods for getting started with this repo.

+#### If you are not familiar with Git,
+Download the zip repository from https://github.com/Dessagn/redux_weather and get started

 #### Familiar with Git?
 Checkout this repo, install dependencies, then start the gulp process with the following: